matthewrobinsondev/blog/content/posts/half-a-decade-as-a-dev/index.md

 ---
-title: Half a decades of lessons in 5 minutes.
+title: Half a decade as a software developer in 5 minutes
 date: 2024-02-22
 draft: false
 ---